mandiant/capa/README.md

 You run it against a PE, ELF, .NET module, shellcode file, or a sandbox report and it tells you what it thinks the program can do.
 For example, it might suggest that the file is a backdoor, is capable of installing services, or relies on HTTP to communicate.

-This repo hosts the:
-- core capa source code
-- [capa Web Explorer](https://mandiant.github.io/capa/#/) to interactively inspect capa results in your browser
+To interactively inspect capa results in your browser use the [capa web explorer](https://mandiant.github.io/capa/explorer/).

-The default capability detection rules that capa uses are available in the [capa-rules repository](https://github.com/mandiant/capa-rules).
-Malware samples and other binary files used for testing capa are available in the [capa-testfiles repository](https://github.com/mandiant/capa-testfiles).
+If you want to inspect or write capa rules, head on over to the [capa-rules repository](https://github.com/mandiant/capa-rules).
+Otherwise, keep reading.

 Below you find a list of [our capa blog posts with more details.](#blog-posts)